 Asking a GP to witness a Will is advisable when the estate owner is elderly or has a questionable mental capacity.
 The medical practitioner can ensure that at the signing of the Will the estate owner was of a sound state of mind.
 It is not uncommon for solicitors to insist upon this in the event of an elderly person’s Will.

 While no one under 18 years of age can sign a Will, it is practical to consider witnesses of a younger age.
 People of your age or lower are more likely to be alive should you pass away so picking someone younger is advisable.

 Another practical tip is to avoid using a witness from another country.
 In the event of your Will being necessary, tracking down and communicating with parties across the globe can be time consuming and delay the execution of your estate.

 Finally, keep in mind you need two witnesses present.
 Ensure you plan and schedule a time for all parties to witness and sign your Will.

 Witnesses should sign the Will with their signature as well as their full name in print lettering, address, and occupation to ensure easy identification.
 Remember to date your Will to ensure the most current version of your Will is executed.

 Writing a Will is a prudent exercise and a good way to ensure your loved ones are protected.
 The correct witnesses go even further to protect this important document.
 Understanding who can and should witness your Will is an easy yet important step to get right to ensure your wishes are respected by the law.
-As always, consult one of Smith Partnership’s solicitors should you have any questions.
+As always, consult one of Smith Partnership’s Will and Probate solicitors should you have any questions.
 Our plain-speaking, accessible solicitors are on hand to assist with any and all concerns so contact us with any and all concerns.